Explosion247/the-uk-road-trip/README.md

 #### Manual Testing

 One of the best ways to test the website is by manually testing everything to ensure that all the buttons are working correctly, and that any features of the website are working.

+The Manual testing that were carried out are listed below.

 The Other way to test the website is by using a validator, for this we use websites like https://validator.w3.org/nu/#textarea, this allows you to input your code and then it will check to it against a set of standard to ensure they are met.
 The results for the HTML, CSS and JavaScript files are listed below.